Showdown at Boot Hill: Review

 An unusual western plot that is character driven and reaches beyond right/wrong morality, requiring its male and female leads to develop and act on introspection.
-Bronson portrays a Marshall who has turned bounty hunter explicitly as a reaction to his being "short" and unable to command the allegiance of those he is to protect.
+Bronson portrays a Marshal who has turned bounty hunter explicitly as a reaction to his being "short" and unable to command the allegiance of those he is to protect.
 His beliefs and lifestyle are challenged by Doc played by John Carradine who sees something of his younger self in this angry man with a gun.
-Also driving the psychological elements of the film is the Marshall's growing attachment to Jill (Carole Mathews) and her daughter Sally (Fintan Meyler).
+Also driving the psychological elements of the film is the Marshal's growing attachment to Jill (Carole Mathews) and her daughter Sally (Fintan Meyler).